sindresorhus/pupa/readme.md

 pupa('I like {0} and {1}', ['🦄', '🐮']);
 //=> 'I like 🦄 and 🐮'

-// Double braces encodes the HTML entities to avoid code injection. pupa('I like {{0}} and {{1}}', ['<br>🦄</br>', '<i>🐮</i>']);
+// Double braces encodes the HTML entities to avoid code injection pupa('I like {{0}} and {{1}}', ['<br>🦄</br>', '<i>🐮</i>']);
 //=> 'I like &lt;br&gt;🦄&lt;/br&gt; and &lt;i&gt;🐮&lt;/i&gt;'
 ```